dreadwrr/Recentchanges-Linux/README.md

 Version 6.0.0 released! <br>
 updated to work with only user pinentry configured <br>
-new bash launch and helper script and ensured proper operation. tested that proper python is used venv or system <br><br>
+new bash launcher and helper script and ensured proper operation with venv or system <br><br>

 While I could distribute just a binary I believe this is the better way.
 It can be used with just python or build it into a binary with pyinstaller from the same release.
 All that has to be changed is a few scripts